 A year and a half after surgery, Lyudmila continues to undergo regular examinations, and the results remain positive.

-“I especially want to share my positive experience with the coordinators of the Medical Tourism Department who accompanied me during all of the diagnostics and preparation steps for the operation.
+“I especially want to share my positive experience with the coordinators of the Global patients services who accompanied me during all of the diagnostics and preparation steps for the operation.
 Natasha Batyuk, the coordinator, was very attentive and friendly.
 I was able to talk to her in depth and even share my doubts or concerns.
 She was always tactful, cordial, reserved, and supportive during all of my preoperative and postoperative appointments.
 My questions were always readily answered.
 All of the staff of coordinators remained optimistic and friendly throughout my entire diagnosis and treatment.”